WILI-FM: History

+Studios were relocated to 75 Bridge Street at the foot of Hosmer Mountain, and call letters were changed to WNOU on June 10, 1980.
+The station dropped beautiful music and changed to urban adult contemporary as "New 98".

 On the morning of February 21, 1985, the morning team of Ray Pender and Mark Virdone took to the air to describe the financial disrepair and mismanagement of WNOU, staying on the air until 12 noon, calling for any investors to come forward to purchase the station.
-Dubbed the “98gate,” the hosts invited in listeners and media crews, including WFSB-TV Channel 3.
+Dubbed the "98gate", the hosts invited in listeners and media crews, including WFSB (channel 3).
 Telephones had already been disconnected by the telephone company for nonpayment.
 Owner Sullivan Brown came from his home in Bloomfield and removed the personalities from the station and took over broadcasting, as if nothing had happened.
-Around 3 PM, midday personality and Program Director Gregg Dixon forcefully kicked in the door to the control room and removed the power supply to the control board, taking the station off the air.
-Nou 98 FM never returned to the air.
+Around 3 pm, midday personality and program director Gregg Dixon forcefully kicked in the door to the control room and removed the power supply to the control board, taking the station off the air.
+New 98 never returned to the air.
 At the time, Brown admitted that the station was under foreclosure proceedings.

-On July 31, 1985 the FCC approved the sale of silent WNOU to Nutmeg Broadcasting Co. for $645,000, including the payment of federal back taxes owed by Delta.
+On July 31, 1985, the FCC approved the sale of silent WNOU to Nutmeg Broadcasting Co. for $645,000, including the payment of federal back taxes owed by Delta.
 According to an article in the Hartford Courant, the majority of the purchase price was used to pay off the debts of the financially troubled station.
-The call letters were changed to WILI-FM on October 7, 1985 and the station returned to the air as a simulcast of WILI-AM.
+The call letters were changed to WILI-FM on October 7, 1985, and the station returned to the air as a simulcast of WILI.

-In January 1986, the simulcast was split, with WILI becoming an adult contemporary station featuring more talk programming, and WILI-FM became a CHR station billed as “The New I-98 FM” Separate studios were built in a closet at 948 Main Street while new facilities were built at 720 Main Street.

-WILI and WILI-FM both moved to 720 Main Street in the fall of 1987.
+In January 1986, the simulcast was split, with WILI becoming an adult contemporary station featuring more talk programming, and WILI-FM became a contemporary hit radio station billed as "I-98".
+Separate studios were built in a closet at 948 Main Street while new facilities were built at 720 Main Street; both stations would move to the new location in the fall of 1987.

-In 2005, The Nutmeg Broadcasting Company was purchased by Hall Communications from the Rice family for $1.8 million.
-Hall continues to operate Nutmeg Broadcasting as a subsidiary, and has maintained all local services and facilities at 720 Main Street in Willimantic.

-Ownership

 In May 2005, Connecticut-based Hall Communications reached an agreement to acquire WILI and WILI-FM from Nutmeg Broadcasting Co.
 At the time of the purchase, Hall already owned WICH and WCTY in Norwich and WNLC and WKNL in New London.
 In addition, Hall owns a number of stations in medium-sized markets along the eastern seaboard from Vermont to Florida.
+Hall acquired the stations from the Rice family for $1.8 million; it continues to operate Nutmeg Broadcasting as a subsidiary, and has maintained all local services and facilities at 720 Main Street in Willimantic.